Can You Travel to San Sebastián by Ferry?

 - Routes available:

-- Plymouth to Santander โ The fastest route to Spain, with a crossing time of approximately 20 hours.
+- Plymouth to Santander – The fastest route to Spain, with a crossing time of approximately 20 hours.

-- Portsmouth to Santander โ Slightly longer, taking around 28 hours.
+- Portsmouth to Santander – Slightly longer, taking around 28 hours.

-- Portsmouth to Bilbao โ The longest route, with a journey time of about 32 hours.
+- Portsmouth to Bilbao – The longest route, with a journey time of about 32 hours.

-Key Consideration:
+Key consideration:

-Depending on where you live in the UK, choose the Plymouth to Santander route for the quickest overall journey or the Portsmouth to Bilbao route for a shorter drive to San Sebastiรกn.
+Depending on where you live in the UK, choose the Plymouth to Santander route for the quickest overall journey or the Portsmouth to Bilbao route for a shorter drive to San Sebastián.
 Both options make it easy to reach this popular destination.

-Are You Travelling from Ireland?
+Are you travelling from Ireland?

 - Departure point: Rosslare

 This route offers a shorter overall journey, saving you time once you arrive in Spain.
-Whether you're traveling by car, camper, or as a foot passenger, the Bilbao option ensures a more efficient trip.
+Whether you're travelling by car, camper, or as a foot passenger, the Bilbao option ensures a more efficient trip.

 Why book early?